What is Children’s Sabbaths?

-A Children’s Sabbath weekend typically has four elements:
+A Children’s Sabbaths celebration typically has four elements:

 - A service of worship or prayers during which the divine mandate to listen to, follow, nurture, and protect children calls us to act with an ecclesial urgency in responding to the needs of children today.

-- Educational programs, during which inter-generational people learn more about the needs of children today and the sociopolitical structures that hinder flourishing and keep children in need; explore the depth of the sacred texts, liberative teachings, and traditions that lead us to serve and seek justice for children; and develop specific, justice-oriented active responses to help children.
+- Educational programs, during which people of all ages learn more about the needs of children today and the sociopolitical structures that hinder flourishing and keep children in need; explore the depth of the sacred texts, liberative teachings, and traditions that lead us to serve and seek justice for children; and develop specific, justice-oriented active responses to help children.

 - Activities that immediately engage participants in compassionate service to help and advocate for children and with action to seek justice (such as engaging, challenging, and writing letters to elected officials).

-- Post-Sabbath weekend follow-up actions that use the inspiration, information, resources, revival, and motivation of Children’s Sabbath weekend to lead members and places of worship into new, thoughtful, impactful, and effective efforts to improve the lives of children in the congregation, community, and nation throughout the year.
+- Post-Sabbaths weekend follow-up actions that use the inspiration, information, resources, revival, and motivation of Children’s Sabbaths weekend to lead members and places of worship into new, thoughtful, impactful, and effective efforts to improve the lives of children in the congregation, wider community, and nation throughout the year.

-Children’s Sabbath is sponsored by Children’s Defense Fund, honors a multifaith lens, and is endorsed by hundreds of denominations and religious organizations.
+Children’s Sabbaths is sponsored by Children’s Defense Fund (CDF).
+It honors a multifaith len, and is endorsed by hundreds of denominations and religious organizations.

-The National Observance of Children’s Sabbaths celebration was launched in 1992 to coalesce these efforts into a united moral witness for children that crosses all lines of geography, faith tradition, race, and ethnicity.
-Children’s Sabbath observance honors a multifaith lens and is endorsed by more than 200 denominations, faith groups and communities, and religious organizations.
-If you are interested in having your organization become an official endorser of the National Observance of Children’s Sabbaths movement, please email Faith Communities at faith-based@childrensdefense.org
+The National Observance of Children’s Sabbaths was launched in 1992 to coalesce these efforts into a united moral witness for children that crosses all lines of geography, faith tradition, race, and ethnicity.
+Children’s Sabbaths observance honors a multifaith lens and is endorsed by more than 200 denominations, faith groups and communities, and religious organizations.
+If you are interested in having your organization become an official endorser of the National Observance of Children’s Sabbaths movement, please email our Faith Community Organizing team at faith-based@childrensdefense.org

-Children’s Sabbath is a robust mix of joy and sorrow, celebration and sober commitment.
+Children’s Sabbaths weekend is a robust mix of joy and sorrow, celebration and sober commitment.

-To be sure, a Children’s Sabbath exudes the happiness of a wonderful celebration.
-Children find enthusiasm in their roles of the day and are more conscious of the gift that they are – God’s reward.
-In the midst of the children-centered celebrations and expressions, parents or guardians hug children a little tighter and speak words of affirmation.
+A Children’s Sabbath exudes joy.
+Children find enthusiasm in their roles of the day and are more conscious of the gift that they are—God’s reward.
+In the midst of the children-centered celebrations and expressions, parents or caregivers hug children a little tighter and speak words of affirmation.
 The celebration is also a time where eye-catching balloons and visual decor may adorn buildings and children’s expressive creations of art, poetry, and recordings may brighten hallways.
 The attention to celebrating and centering children does not end there.
 The time might also include child-friendly snacks as a replacement of the usual after-service fare.
 It is a day that children and families look forward to, and those without children at their side can also appreciate the extra energy and excitement that brings memories of child-like joy.

-While it is a time of celebration, Children’s Sabbath is also sobering.
-The carefully curated worship services and activities deepen our understanding of the terrible plight facing millions of children in our country and the injustices that some faith spaces have left unchallenged.
+While it is a time of celebration, a Children’s Sabbath is also sobering.
+The carefully curated worship services and activities deepen our understanding of the disparities facing millions of children in our country and the injustices that some faith spaces have left unchallenged.

-Part of the work is acknowledging that we have not consistently responded faithfully and lovingly to the cries of the children in our communities.
+Part of the work is acknowledging that we have not consistently responded faithfully and lovingly to all children in our communities.

-It is painful and disheartening to think about children who are hungry or homeless, without access to health care, who are abused or neglected, victims of community, gun, and gang violence, targets of policies that challenge their identity, suffering from mental health issues, without good quality childcare, or denied a place in Head Start and other supportive formation programs.
-Children’s Sabbath can be an eye-opening experience.
-It can expose the myriad of injustices that children face daily.
-When done properly, Children’s Sabbath will do more than open eyes to the problems facing children — it also will lift up new ways to support and advocate for children and families.
-It will inspire and motivate people to respond purposely with intentionality and get involved.
+It is painful and disheartening to think about children without access to health care, food, or housing, children who don’t feel safe, seen, and heard at home, at school, or in their community.
+A Children’s Sabbath can be an eye-opening experience.
+It can expose the myriad of injustices and disparities our children face daily.
+When done properly, a Children’s Sabbath will lift up new ways to support and advocate for children and families.
+It will inspire and motivate people to respond purposefully, with intentionality, and get involved.

-The National Observance of Children’s Sabbaths weekend is designated for the third weekend of October.
-However, if that weekend does not work for your place of worship, choose another weekend that does.
+The National Observance of Children’s Sabbaths weekend is designated each year for the third weekend of October.
+However, if that weekend does not work for your place of worship, choose one that does.

-We encourage you to be committed and intentional in creating a weekend that amplifies the voices, needs, concerns, and real lived experiences of children.
+We encourage you to be committed and intentional in creating a Children’s Sabbath experience that amplifies the voices, needs, concerns, and lived experiences of children.

 A trauma-informed approach is an invitation to consider the psychosocial needs of individuals, groups, and systems; inviting and challenging individuals, groups, and systems to embody values concerned with safety, freedom, wholeness, and wellness.
 The process of implementing trauma-informed practices and care is recommended to occur with intentionality.
 Implementing trauma-informed practices and care should not be conducted in haste but with an intentional pace and informed practice.